antonioribeiro/health/README.md

 - Sort resources in the panel
 - Notification channels
 - Template location
-- Http routes and prefixes
+- Routes and prefixes
-- Mail server configuration
+- Mail server

 ## Author